FINE: Factorizing Knowledge for Initialization of Variable-sized Diffusion Models: Experiments

-\textbf{Details of Knowledge Factorization.} In our experiments, we adopt Diffusion Transformers (DiTs) as the backbone, and conduct experiments on two model sizes: DiT-B and DiT-L. Both models use a latent patch size of $p=2$ and input images with a resolution of $256 \times 256$ pixels.
-For knowledge factorization using FINE, we train the models on ImageNet-1K for 30K steps, employing a batch size of 256 and a constant learning rate of $1 \times 10^{-4}$, optimized via AdamW.
-This training procedure enables us to extract learngenes that condense size-agnostic knowledge, which can be transferred across models of different sizes.
+\paragraph{Datasets} Our experiments focus on class-conditioned generation tasks, with FINE factorizing knowledge on ImageNet-1K~\cite{deng2009imagenet}.
+To thoroughly assess the transferability, we further conduct experiments across diverse domains, including CelebA-HQ, LSUN-Bedroom, LSUN-Church, Hubble, MRI and Pokemon which differ significantly from the training dataset.
+Additional details are provided in Appendix~\ref{app:dataset}.

-\textbf{Details of Learngene Evaluation.} To evaluate initializing ability of learngenes, we configure models with various depth.
-Specifically, DiT-B models are tested with depths ranging from $L_4$ to $L_{12}$, while DiT-L models range from $L_8$ to $L_{24}$.
-After initializing the models, each configuration is trained for 10K steps on ImageNet-1K under consistent conditions.
-This number of steps is sufficient to assess the quality of the initialization process by examining the model's convergence speed.
-Additionally, to evaluate the task-specific initialization capability of learngenes extracted by FINE, we conduct further experiments using DiT-B ($L_6$) and DiT-L ($L_{12}$) on downstream datasets, including CelebA-HQ, LSUN-Bedroom, and LSUN-Church, which differ from the training dataset (ImageNet-1K) significantly.
+\paragraph{Basic Settings} We adopt Diffusion Transformers (DiTs) as the backbone in our experiments, using two model variants: DiT-B and DiT-L. Both models operate with a latent patch size of $p=2$ and process $256 \times 256$ resolution images.
+For knowledge factorization, models are trained on ImageNet-1K for 300K steps with a batch size of 64 and a fixed learning rate of $1 \times 10^{-4}$, using AdamW on an NVIDIA RTX 4090 GPU.
+This factorization process is a \textbf{\textit{one-time cost}}, which extracts size-agnostic knowledge that can be efficiently transferred across models of varying sizes.

-\textbf{Evaluation Metrics.} We apply an exponential moving average (EMA) to the DiT weights, using a decay rate of 0.9999, and report the results based on the EMA model.
-The quality of the generated images is evaluated using Fr\'{e}chet Inception Distance (FID)~\citep{heusel2017gans}, spatial FID (sFID)~\citep{nash2021generating}, computed over 50K images, along with the Inception Score (IS)~\citep{salimans2016improved}.
-As FINE is specifically designed to optimize knowledge transfer, we also assess the number of parameters transferred, which is a critical factor in evaluating the efficiency of the knowledge transfer process.
+To evaluate the initialization capabilities of learngenes, we configure models with varying depths, ranging from $L_4$ to $L_{12}$.
+Each configuration is initialized and trained for 100K steps on ImageNet-1K under consistent conditions to assess initialization quality.
+Additionally, we perform experiments with DiT-B ($L_6$) and DiT-L ($L_6$) on downstream datasets to evaluate the transferability of learngenes.
+The quality of generated images is assessed using Fr\'{e}chet Inception Distance~(FID)~\cite{heusel2017gans}, sFID~\cite{nash2021generating}, Fr\'{e}chet DINO distance~(FDD)~\cite{stein2023exposing} and Inception Score~\cite{salimans2016improved}.
+Further details are provided in Appendix~\ref{app:hyper}.